MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/specify-queue-item-work-early-bound.md

 1. Checks for the current version of the org.
 2. The `Queue` method creates a private queue instance and set its property values.
-3. The `QueueItem` method creats a new instance of queueitem and intialize its properties.
+3. The `QueueItem` method creates a new instance of queueitem and intialize its properties.

 ### Demonstrate

 1. The `WhoAmIRequest` method retrieves the current user information.
-1. The `PickFromQueueRequest` method creats an instance of an existing queueitem in order to specify the user that will be working on it.
+1. The `PickFromQueueRequest` method creates an instance of an existing queueitem in order to specify the user that will be working on it.

 ### Clean up